WheatonCS/Lexos/TestSuite/Cutter/_README_cutter.txt

-The cutter is a powerful tool to break up a corpus into different "chunks".
+The cutter is a powerful tool to break up a text into different "chunks".
-A chunk is a segment of the original text with a letter or word size that is determined by the user's selection.
+A chunk is a segment of the original text as tokenized by a letter (character n-gram) or word (word n-gram) size that is determined by the user's choices on the cutter page.

 Lexos allows the user to choose between 4 different cutting operations:

 (A) Letters/Chunk - Letters per chunk divides the corpus into chunks with a specific number of letters per chunk.
+(Note that for non-western languages, characters are a better label than “letters”)

-(B) Words/Chunk - Words per chunks divides the corpus into chunks containing a set number of words.
+(B) Words/Chunk - Words per chunks divides a text into chunks containing a set number of words in each of the chunks.

-(C) Lines/Chunk - Lines per chunk divides the corpus into chunks with a specific number of lines per chunk.
+(C) Lines/Chunk - Lines per chunk divides a text into chunks with a specific number of lines per chunk.

 (D) Chunks/File - Chunks per file divides the corpus into as many chunks as the user